Political Science Undergraduate Advising

 • Study Abroad: How study abroad courses can be used to fulfill requirements for your major and degree.

-• Preparation for Graduate School: Explore graduate degree options for political science majors and find out what you need to do to be a competitive applicant.
+• Preparation for Graduate and Professional School: Explore graduate and professional degrees and find out what you need to do to be a competitive applicant.

-• Career Planning: Learn about typical careers for political science majors, how to use the Career Center, and what you can do to be more competitive on the job market.
+• Career Resources: Learn how to identify possible career paths, how to use the Career Center, and what you can do to be more competitive on the job market.

 Not a UW student?
 Please call us at